KeithIMyers/chromiumos-docs/security_review_howto.md

 Chrome OS security team members will use the following process when handling a feature launch bug for the upcoming milestone:

 1. Look at the launch bug.
-Is there a design doc?
-If there's not, ask for one.
+Is the *Launch-Security* flag set to *Review-Requested*?
+If not, the feature might not be ready for review.
+Feel free to point out in the launch bug that a design doc with a "Security considerations" section filled out will speed up the review process.
+2. If the *Launch-Security* flag is set to *Review-Requested*, check for a design doc.
+If there isn't one, ask for one.
+Flip the *Launch-Security* flag to *Needs-Info*.
+The feature owner should flip the flag back to *Review-Requested* when the design doc is ready for review.
-    If the design doc doesn't have a *Security Considerations* section, ask for one.
+3. If the design doc doesn't have a *Security Considerations* section, ask for one.
 Offer a link to the [review framework] as a guide for how to write that section.
+Flip the *Launch-Security* flag to *Needs-Info*.
+The feature owner should flip the flag back to *Review-Requested* when the design doc is ready for re-review.
-2. Use the [review framework] to evaluate if the feature is respecting security boundaries, handles sensitive data appropriately, etc. It's often also a good idea to consider existing features, in particular their security design and trade-off decisions made in previous reviews.
-Flip the launch flag to *Launch-Security-Started*.
+4. Use the [review framework] to evaluate if the feature is respecting security boundaries, handles sensitive data appropriately, etc. It's often also a good idea to consider existing features, in particular their security design and trade-off decisions made in previous reviews.
-3. If any security-relevant aspects are unclear or if there are concerns, communicate this back to the feature owner via design doc comments and comment on the launch bug to clarify the security review status.
+5. If any security-relevant aspects are unclear or if there are concerns, communicate this back to the feature owner via design doc comments and comment on the launch bug to clarify the security review status.
+Flip the *Launch-Security* flag back to *Needs-Info*.
-4. Surface controversial design/implementation choices or aspects you're unsure about in the weekly Chrome OS security team meeting.
+6. Surface controversial design/implementation choices or aspects you're unsure about in the weekly Chrome OS security team meeting.
 Rely on the rest of the team to suggest useful alternative angles and to provide historic context and high-level guidance on Chrome OS security philosophy.
-5. If necessary, iterate with the feature owner to resolve any questions or concerns.
+7. If necessary, iterate with the feature owner to resolve any questions or concerns.
 Use whatever means of communication seems most appropriate to make progress.
 For simple questions, document comments or email threads will work.
 For in-depth discussion of product requirements, design choices, and